pondersource/peppol-php/docs/peppol/billing-3.0-BIS/BIS-Invoice-Response-3.1.md

+# BIS-Invoice-Response-3.1.md

-# BIS: Business Interoperability Specification
+BIS = Business Interoperability Specification

 The purpose of this document is to describe a common format for the invoice response message in the European market, and to facilitate an efficient implementation and increased use of electronic collaboration regarding invoice responses based on this format.